All fresh fruit and vegetables are five stars!

 We all need more fresh and healthy foods to be at our best every day.

 Fruits and vegetables are an important part of a healthy diet.
 Fruits and vegetables provide our bodies with essential nutrients, like vitamins, minerals and dietary fibre.
 All fresh fruits and vegetables are 5 stars according to the Health Star Rating system.
+Frozen fruit and vegetables too!
 Go for 2 serves of fruit and 5 serves of vegetables every day, and choose a variety of colours.

 What is a serve?